Youngzt998/Naive-Airdrop/README.md

 0. Server Program on Windows
 1. Client Program on Android

-[Surely there's other "transition pair" such as iOS - WIndows , Android-MacOS, or even iOS- MacOS if you donnot trust Airdrop...]
+[Surely we can try other "transition pair" such as iOS - WIndows , Android-MacOS, or even iOS- MacOS if you donnot trust Airdrop...]